Signup to our Mailing List to receive our Newsletter and News Flashes, including the latest COVID-19 updates.

-While the LOC is responsible commissioning discussions with NHS Commissioners, the Primary Eyecare Company (PEC) is responsible for its contract delivery and administration.
+While the LOC is responsible for commissioning discussions with NHS Commissioners for local services, the Primary Eyecare Company (PEC) is responsible for its contract delivery and administration.
 They act as the contracting vehicle of the LOC.

-It allows accredited optical practices to deliver a range of primary care eye health services and for NHS commissioners to establish these under a single contract.
+This provides accredited optical practices the ability to deliver a range of extended primary care eye health services and for NHS commissioners to establish these under a single contract.

 To operate effectively, PECs require a range of specialist skills including a Board of Directors to oversee clinical, finance and operational responsibilities.
 In particular, the Clinical Governance and Performance Lead (CGPL) role is responsible for the day-to-day running of the delivery of local services, including activity and performance reports to both the LOC and the CCG.